hakant/hakant.github.io/source/_posts/2016-01-30-hackathon-planner-for-nipo-software.markdown

 I learn best by reading and practicing.
 When I only read (i.e no practicing, no note taking), I almost completely forget what I learned after a month or two.
 I think most people are wired this way.
 Think about a book you read 6 months ago and see how much of it you can still remember.
 It's scary.

 Learning something new in programming is no different.
 Maybe even worse.
 But there's good news, because in programming [learning by practicing](http://jamesclear.com/learning-vs-practicing) is very easy.
 You just need a computer and that's it!
 And hey, now we're in the cloud era.
 If you need more, go and get what you need with a couple of clicks!
 It's crazy how much programmers can do these days while sitting on a couch with a cup of coffee.
-You just need the passion.
+You just need some time and passion.
 The rest is simply there available for you to grab.

 ## Hackathons

-[Hackathons](https://en.wikipedia.org/wiki/Hackathon) are a great way of [learning by doing](http://news.uchicago.edu/article/2015/04/29/learning-doing-helps-students-perform-better-science) and we at [NIPO Software](http://niposoftware.com/) have started making this a company tradition for a year or so, thanks to my colleague [Qa'id Jacobs](https://twitter.com/qaidj) who took the first initiative and continues putting effort into organizing them.
+[Hackathons](https://en.wikipedia.org/wiki/Hackathon) are a great way of [learning by doing](http://news.uchicago.edu/article/2015/04/29/learning-doing-helps-students-perform-better-science) and we at [NIPO Software](http://niposoftware.com/) have started making this a company tradition for a year or so, thanks to my colleague [Qa'id Jacobs](https://twitter.com/qaidj) who took the first initiative and continues to put effort into organizing them.
 Below are some pictures from our last hackathon around summer of 2015.

 ![NIPO Software Summer 2015 Hackathon 1](/assets/Hackathon_Planner/Hackathon_NIPO_1.jpg)